Español English

 Fertilize in mid-spring with mineral cactus fertilizer.

-They do not need pruning.
+Tom Thumb does not need pruning.

-They are easily propagated from seed sown in spring.
+Lemon Ball is easily propagated from seed sown in spring.

 Images of the cacti Parodia mammulosa or Tom Thumb